govi2010/invoice-app/README.md

  |   ├──helpers.js                 * helper functions for our configuration files
  |   ├──spec-bundle.js             * ignore this magic that sets up our angular 2 testing environment
  |   ├──karma.conf.js              * karma config for our unit tests
- |   ├──protractor.conf.js         * protractor config for our end-to-end tests
+ |   ├──webpack.electron.js        * webpack config for our Electron main process
  │   ├──webpack.dev.js             * our development webpack config
  │   ├──webpack.prod.js            * our production webpack config
- │   └──webpack.test.js            * our testing webpack config
+ │   ├──webpack.test.js            * our testing webpack config
- │
+ │   └──server.js                  * our development server for the Electron renderer │
+ ├──electron/                      * source files for the main Electron process │   └──main.electron.ts           * our entry file for Electron │
  ├──src/                           * our source files that will be compiled to javascript
  |   ├──main.browser.ts            * our entry file for our browser environment
+ │   │
+ │   ├──main.electron.ts           * our entry file for Electron
  │   │
  |   ├──index.html                 * Index.html: where we generate our index page
  │   │